samandalib/flashcardMCP/Documentation/Technical/implementation-guide.md

 ---

-*This implementation guide reflects the clean serverless architecture implemented in January 2025.
+*This implementation guide reflects the current TabbedEditor implementation with auto-save functionality as of January 16, 2025.
 It will be updated as the application evolves and new patterns emerge.*